 A controversial tweet; a series of ill-judged thinkpieces; a riot of opinions.
 Suddenly Edmundsbury is no longer the peaceful town it has always imagined itself to be.
 Things are changing.
 No-one is quite who they appear.
 The future has arrived, and it is not what anyone imagined.

-Perfidious Albion will be published by Faber & Faber in the UK on August 2nd 2018.
+Perfidious Albion is published by Faber & Faber in the UK

 Cover Image by Emily Allchurch: ‘Babel Britain (after Verhaecht)' 2017